Stalingrad (wargame): Publication history

 Stalingrad was designed by Charles S. Roberts, and developed by Tom Shaw and Lindsley Schutz, and was published by Avalon Hill in 1963.
 Eleven years later, a slightly revised second edition was released.

 Reception

 Many critics have noted the game's inaccuracies, from geographical mistakes on the map to incorrect orders of battle.

 Writing in 1980 for Moves, Steven List noted that "While still popular, the game was found to be flawed even in its early days."

 In his 1977 book The Comprehensive Guide to Board Wargaming, Nicholas Palmer commented "it is generally felt that Stalingrad is much too unrealistic in its details (large numbers of units have almost identical strengths on the German side, and the sudden-death CRT makes luck a major factor.)"
 However, despite these issues, Palmer still found that "while the tactical accuracy is faulty, the game gives a good simulation of the grand strategic alternatives, and it is swift and exciting, with more forward planning needed that in many games because of the savage effect of winter on movement."
+In The Best of Board Wargaming (1980) Palmer wrote that the campaign is “crudely but excitingly simulated” despite having “by today’s standards an over-bland map and identikit units”.
+The game “stands out among the classics [the Avalon Hill games of the 1960s] for its good strategic conception.
+Bashing away on all fronts is not a viable policy for the Germans” who need to keep some Panzer forces in reserve for the Soviet winter counteroffensive.
+Much analysis of potential Soviet defences had been published.
+“The Soviet player will nearly always win if he plays a defensive yet tenacious game, even if his replacement rate is reduced for play balance as suggested by the rules [for experienced players]”.
+However, the German side is easier to learn to play well (the game was initially thought biased to the Germans on first release) suggesting that most wargamers find it easier to play attack than defence; published results from club play showed the game to be fairly evenly matched.
+Palmer gave the game a high rating (70%) for excitement but only 25% for realism.